sasquatch678/A-Painted-World---Remastered/Gameplay/Races.md

 ***
 ### Nord

-﻿Passive: Shor's Bones - Resist Frost 50% and Resist Shock 50%. <br/>
+﻿*Passive*: Shor's Bones - Resist Frost 50% and Resist Shock 50%. <br/>
-﻿Power: Battle Cry - Demoralize all targets in a 25 yard radius for 120 seconds.
+﻿*Power*: Battle Cry - Demoralize all targets in a 25 yard radius for 120 seconds.

 - ﻿Hestra: Battle Cry now also Burdens targets, rendering them unable to move for 120 seconds.
 - ﻿Reman: Battle Cry now also causes 25% Weakness to Normal Weapons for 120 seconds.